adam-gomez/clustering-project/README.md

     * **censustractandblock**
     * **regionidzip**
 8. Categorical variables not stored as object type were converted to objects.
 9. Numeric codes in the fips column were converted to their relevant county name.
+10. Outliers were defined as values exceeding six times the interquartile range.
+Values exceeding this threshold were squeezed (i.e. they were made equal to the threshold).
 10. Remaining missing values were imputed as either the mean, median, or mode of each column.
 Generally, median was used for skewed distributions, mean was used for more symmetrically distributed data, and mode was used for categorical variables.
     * **buildingqualitytypeid** - Mean
     * **calculatedfinishedsquarefeet** - Median